 Scenario: I go to bed at 10.10pm, but after lying awake for a while I reach over to check the time on my phone.
 It says 10.35pm.
 I then roll over onto my other side, and drift off in 8 minutes.
 The true latency here should be from 10.10pm to 10.43pm, i.e. 33 minutes, but it will generally reset from my movements at 10.35pm, and report a latency of 8 minutes.
 That’s likely what happened on the 29th November, where the difference is 10 minutes, and otherwise the two are pretty similar.

-- Sleep efficiency is the proportion of time in bed that it considers to be sleep time, which is within 1-4% so far in week one.
+- Sleep efficiency is the proportion of time in bed that it considers to be sleep time, which is within 1-4%.

 - Restfulness measures tossing and turning, getting up to go to the loo etc.,

 - Timing is based on an optimal window (in my case 9.30-10.30pm), and measures consistency of bed time.

 These three, and the above four values, are the contributors to my overall sleep score.

 Unsurprisingly, given the Gen 3 reports longer total sleep, deep sleep and REM sleep, my sleep score is better in the Gen 3.
 As the sleep score feeds through to the readiness score, this may have an impact on how much activity it will recommend for the coming day.
 3rd January was the biggest difference in total sleep time, with the Gen 3 reporting an extra 80 minutes of sleep.
 That night involved waking at 5.30am but later lying motionless on the sofa around 8am, which the Gen 3 ring reported as additional sleep.

 Values from activity and sleep both contribute to the readiness score, alongside other factors like heart rate and HRV balance.